dheerajgopi/llmsmith/README.md

 ## Example

-Refer [this](https://llmsmith.readthedocs.io/en/latest/examples.html) page from the documentation to see how a naive RAG functionality can be created using LLMSmith.
+Refer [this](https://llmsmith.readthedocs.io/en/latest/examples.html) page from the documentation to see examples on how LLMSmith can be used to build LLM powered functionalities.

 ## Documentation